Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/whatsapp.md

 MTMs are designed to reduce the likelihood of spam to users on WhatsApp.

-For the purpose of testing we have a template, `whatsapp:hsm:technology:nexmo:verify`,  that you can use:
+For the purpose of testing Nexmo provides a template, `whatsapp:hsm:technology:nexmo:verify`, that you can use:

 `{{1}} code: {{2}}.
 Valid for {{3}} minutes.`

 The parameters are an array.
-The first value being {{1}} in the HSM.
+The first value being `{{1}}` in the HSM.

 Below is the example API call: